Last Updated:

 Other formulations and brands

-Other brands: Zostavax was formerly available for protection against zoster is a live attenuated zoster vaccine.
+Other brands: Zostavax was previously available for protection against zoster was a live attenuated zoster vaccine.
 Zostavax is no longer available in New Zealand.

 Shingrix is approved for the prevention of herpes zoster (shingles) and its associated complications, including post herpetic neuralgia (PHN).